hodge-jai/fun-kickoff-project/README.md

 ## Test

+1. Go into the server directory `cd server`
-1. Run `npm test` to run all tests in test directory
+2. Run `npm test` to run all tests in test directory

 ### Demo